Protein Powder Recalls & Lawsuits: 2025–2026 Tracker (FDA + Class Actions)

 📋 No protein powder recalls were identified in our monitoring period prior to December 2025 that remain relevant for consumer action.
 We will add historical entries as we expand this tracker.

-Recalls vs. Lead Contamination: What's the Difference?
+Recalls vs. Lawsuits vs. Lead Contamination: What's the Difference?

-| FDA Recall | Lead / Heavy Metal Contamination | |
+FDA Recall Class Action Lawsuit Lead / Heavy Metal Contamination

-| Triggered by | Specific safety violation: allergen mislabeling, pathogen contamination, foreign objects, undeclared ingredients | Naturally occurring heavy metals absorbed from soil during ingredient growing — not a violation per se |
+Triggered by Allergen mislabeling, pathogens, foreign objects, undeclared ingredients Independent testing + marketing claims plaintiffs say are deceptive Naturally occurring heavy metals — not a violation per se

-| Who tracks it | FDA enforcement database | Consumer Reports, Clean Label Project, academic researchers |
+Who tracks it FDA enforcement database Court filings (and this page) Consumer Reports, Clean Label Project, academic researchers

-| Where to check | This page | Our lead testing database → |
+Where to check This page ↑ This page ↑ Our lead testing database →

-How We Monitor FDA Recalls
+How We Monitor Recalls & Lawsuits

 The FDA publishes a weekly Enforcement Report listing all new recalls across food, drugs, devices, and dietary supplements.
 We check this database monthly — and more frequently when news reports suggest an active supplement issue — and filter for any product that falls into the protein powder, protein supplement, or weight/sports nutrition category.
+For lawsuits, we monitor consumer-protection court filings and plaintiff-firm announcements for protein and supplement heavy-metal cases, then link each to our underlying brand safety coverage.

 Our Monitoring Criteria